chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 423450e3fd52:/#
 ```

+Note that this example uses the `chainguard-base` image, which is only available as a paid Production Image.

 #### Use `apk search`

 Following on from the last point, you'll often need to install extra utilities to provide required dependencies for applications and scripts.
-These dependencies are likely to have different package names compared to other Linux distributions, so the apk search command can be very useful for finding the package you need.
+These dependencies are likely to have different package names compared to other Linux distributions, so the `apk search` command can be very useful for finding the package you need.

-For example, say we are porting a Dockerfile that uses the groupadd command.
-We could convert this to the busybox addgroup equivalent, but it's also perfectly fine to add the groupadd utility.
-The only issue is that there's no groupadd package, so we have to search for it:
+For example, say we are porting a Dockerfile that uses the `groupadd` command.
+We could convert this to the BusyBox `addgroup` equivalent, but it's also perfectly fine to add the `groupadd` utility.
+The only issue is that there's no `groupadd` package, so we have to search for it:

 ```Example
 docker run -it cgr.dev/chainguard/chainguard-base